What Forex Regulation Actually Protects You From

 Regulation does not guarantee:

-Thus, regulation reduces certain risks but leaves performance variables intact.
+Thus, regulation reduces certain risks but leaves performance variables entirely intact.
+A trader can be fully protected from broker insolvency while simultaneously experiencing execution friction that erodes their strategy's edge.

 Regulation and Execution Behaviour

-Execution models are structural decisions made by brokers.
-As discussed in our guide on how broker execution models actually work, routing logic, internalisation policies, and liquidity aggregation influence real trading conditions.
+Execution models are structural decisions made by brokers — how orders are routed, whether flow is internalised, how liquidity is aggregated.
+As discussed in our guide on how broker execution models actually work, these decisions create the real trading environment that determines fill quality, slippage behaviour, and cost predictability.

 The Tier Narrative: Tier 1, Tier 2, Offshore

 This hierarchy is broadly accurate in terms of supervisory intensity.
-However, traders frequently interpret it as a complete risk spectrum.
+However, traders frequently interpret it as a complete risk and quality spectrum — assuming Tier 1 means best execution, Tier 2 means acceptable, and offshore means dangerous.

 Trade-offs exist at every tier